alanrob17/ASP.NET-Core-Razor-Pages-Web-Development/10-Server-Side-And-Client-Side-Validations.md

 ## Fix error on BlogPost where a User has been deleted

 I have noticed that when I went to view a Blog Post it failed.
 On investigation I found that I had deleted a ``User`` that had posted comments to this particular Blog Post.
-Because there was no ``Username`` on a comment it cause an exception.
+Because there was no ``Username`` on a comment it caused an exception.

 Looking in the database I realised that the ``UserId`` in the ``BlogPostComment`` table still had comments by that ``UserId``.
 I have written some code to get around the ``User`` not existing in the database anymore.